 Two occupants fit inside the Gallardo.
-Electrically folding outside mirrors and an anti-blinding inside mirror are standard.
-A new multimedia system includes a CD changer.
+Electrically folding outside mirrors and an automatically dimming inside mirror are standard.
+A multimedia system includes a CD changer.

 Under the Hood

 Gallardos are powered by a 90-degree, 5.0-liter V-10 that has four valves per cylinder.
 The V-10 generates 520 hp and 376 pounds-feet of torque.
-The six-speed gearbox can operate with "E-gear" robotized sequential shifting.
+The six-speed gearbox can operate with "E-gear" paddle shifters.
 According to Lamborghini, the coupe can accelerate from zero to 62 mph in 4 seconds.
 The all-wheel-drive system normally operates with 30 percent of output at the front and 70 percent at the rear, but it can adjust the distribution as needed.